 Winter tires or chains are required on most routes in British Columbia from October 1 to April 30.
 For select highways not located through mountain passes and/or high snowfall areas, tire and chain requirements end March 31.

 These routes are marked with regulatory signs posted on numbered and un-numbered highways throughout the province.
 We reserve the right to restrict travel at any time of the year depending on road conditions.

 These signs are enforced by the police, ministry or other enforcement officials.
-Motorists who are not compliant may be turned away, and be subject to a fine.
+Motorists who are not compliant may be turned away and fined.

 Driving in the Lower Mainland and Southeastern Vancouver Island

-Due to a more temperate winter climate in the Lower Mainland and southeastern Vancouver Island, drivers are not required to use winter tires.
-However, you are responsible for having your vehicle properly equipped for the conditions you are operating in.
+Due to a more temperate winter climate in the Lower Mainland and southeastern Vancouver Island, drivers are not required to use winter tires in many areas along the coast.
+See the South Coast Map for places where winter tires are needed, like the Malahat.
+Remember, you are responsible for equipping your vehicle properly for the conditions you are driving in.
 Many drivers choose to use M+S tires year-round.

 Remember: If you plan to travel outside the Lower Mainland and southeastern Vancouver Island, winter tires are required on most highways.